 Your Current Board Members

-Most of Rengin’s professional work and background, however, has been on social and racial justice.
-After receiving her PhD in Sociology from the University of Iowa in 2013, she has spent over a decade involved in education, public speaking, research and publishing on racial equity.
-She previously worked as a tenure-track professor at Georgia State University and University of California, Riverside.
-After living in Los Angeles for the last five years, she has returned to Atlanta in 2023, where she feels she belongs.
-She is currently a Professor of Leadership and Change at Antioch University.
-She has published many peer-reviewed articles on diversity and well-being, and is the author of a forthcoming book, entitled the Racialized Brain.
+Professionally, Rengin’s work centers on social and racial justice.
+She earned her PhD in Sociology from the University of Iowa and has spent more than a decade in education, research, public speaking, and publishing focused on equity and well-being.
+She has previously served as a tenure-track professor at Georgia State University and the University of California, Riverside, and is currently a Professor of Leadership and Change at Antioch University.
+Rengin is the author of numerous peer-reviewed publications and a forthcoming book, The Racialized Brain.
+As a board member of Slow Food Atlanta, she brings a critical, systems-focused lens to food justice, connecting land, labor, and culture while advocating for food systems rooted in dignity, access, and sustainability.

 Julia LeRoy is a chef at the forefront of healthy, local cuisine.
 She was born in Detroit and raised in Woodstock, Georgia.
 Cooking came naturally to her, as she found she was much more interested in preparing dinner than doing her homework while going to high school.
 After graduation she began honing her skills in the best restaurants in Atlanta and then going on to get her associates degree from the Culinary Institute of America.